helldivers-2/api-wrapper/README.md

-# Hell Divers 2 TypeScript API wrapper
+# Helldivers 2 TypeScript API wrapper

 This is a simple node application to generate Typescript code for [helldivers-2/api](https://github.com/helldivers-2/api).
 Using the above provided OpenApi spec this application will generate all the nessecary models and services to interact with the api in a TypeScript application.